-Zeljko leads the Active Living & Public Health research group at the Institute for Health and Sport, Victoria University.
+Zeljko is Professor of Public Health and Leader of the Active Living & Public Health research group at the Institute for Health and Sport, Victoria University.
 His research is centred around chronic disease prevention and promotion of well-being through healthy use of time.
 His interests span: prevalence, determinants, and outcomes of unhealthy time use; public health surveillance, policies, and interventions; statistical methods in epidemiology; and measurement methods.

 He holds an honorary title of Assistant Professor of Quantitative Methods at the University of Zagreb.
 He is Secretary of the International Network of Time-Use Epidemiologists (INTUE) and Coordinator of the Victoria University Public Health Network (VUPHN).